-6. If the household has questions about their energy bill, ask them to take out their most recent bill.
+6. If the household has questions about their energy bill, ask them to take out their most recent bill if they have not provided it already.
 Identify key features for them such as account number, usage dates, consumption and cost amount, and where to call with questions.
 Share with the household the results of your analysis of their usage.